 Mercury Jets is an on demand air charter provider specializing in private jet and turboprop charters in Santiago, Chile.
 Our team is composed of industry-leading professionals dedicated to providing our customers with the ultimate air charter experience.
 We are committed to safety, reliability, and white glove customer service.
 To obtain a charter quote tailored to your specific needs, please fill in the request form or call our agents 24/7 at +1-212-840-8000 .

 About Santiago and Places to Visit

 Situated on the western coast of South America, Santiago is the capital city of Chile, a country renowned for its food, wine, and vibrant culture.

-Santiago’s neighborhoods each have a distinct character that reflect the cultural diversity of this South American city.
-The Bohemian charm of Bellavista draws visitors who are interested in colorful buildings, street art and a lively social scene.
+Santiago’s neighborhoods each have a distinct character that reflects the cultural diversity of this South American city.
+The Bohemian charm of Bellavista draws visitors who are interested in colorful buildings, street art, and a lively social scene.
 City views attract visitors to Cerro San Cristobal, especially the inspiring views from the windows of La Chascona, the former home of Chilean poet Pablo Neruda.
 The neighborhood of Alonso de Cordoba is popular for its art galleries and luxury shops.
 If you prefer to bike, try the scenic bike paths in Parque Bustamante.
 From here, you can admire Santiago’s modern architecture and stop for a refreshment at Café Literario, a popular two-story literary café.

 The modern culture of Santiago is deeply rooted in its ancient past.
 To explore the history of the ancient people of South and Central America, visit the Museo Chileno de Arte Precolombino.
-The museum collection includes artifacts from cultures of Mesoamerica, Intermediate, Caribbean, Amazonian, Central Andes and Southern Andes.
-Among the most intriguing artifacts are quipu (“knot” in Quechua, the language of the Incan people).
+The museum collection includes artifacts from Mesoamerica, Intermediate, Caribbean, Amazonian, Central Andes, and Southern Andes.
+Among the most intriguing artifacts is quipu (“knot” in Quechua, the language of the Incan people).
 Still not fully deciphered by anthropologists, Quipu is an intricate writing system that uses knotted strings for record-keeping and storytelling.